winkyt/standwithstandingrock/README.md

 The purpose of this dynamic story map project is to show spoofing check-ins on Facebook related to the Dakota Access Pipeline Protest(#NoDAPL) in Standing Rock recreation area, and how people use social media to speak up for themselves or show their supports.

 ## 3. Methodology:
 This dynamic story map project includes multiple maps, graphics, photos, video, and text information.
 After gathering all data, the process of data is broken down into the following steps 1).
-(Facebook data)2). use QGIS to process the geospatial data, 3).design and program files of HTML, CSS, and JavaScript.
+Facebook data 2). use QGIS to process the geospatial data, 3).design and program files of HTML, CSS, and JavaScript.

-1.
+1.Crawling

+We use Python to write a program helping us crawling down the data automatically.
+The functions of this program include 1).
+Open a browser 2).Go to Facebook, 3).
+Search "Standing Rock call check-in,” 4).Scroll down automatically, and set 5 seconds to wait for a response and cache per scroll, 5).Until the end of scrolling, start crawling down the post and other information like username, and store these data in a database, and 6).pick up the categories which are useful, then transform the data into a .js file.

 2.QGIS

 Most data are in national scale.
 To reduce the size file, we use the clip tool to select aquifer, river, and reservation area.
-Also, we will QGIS to transfer all shapefile data into a geojson file so that the data can be inserted into the web page.
+Also, we will QGIS to transfer all shapefile data into a geo JSON file so that the data can be inserted into the web page.

-3.
+3. Design and Program

+  • Storymap: Storymap is the core frame of this website.
+This storymap are organically made up by several scenes: Home, Info, StandingRock, Pipeline, Camps, Check-in, Spoofed Check-ins, Why Spoofing?, and Spatial and Semantic Explore.
+For each scene, there are a panel and a map.
+We put context in the main panel part and use a map consists of basemap, thematic layers and interactive features to help, illustrating the setting.

+    • Leaflet: Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
+We use this to support the map part.

+    • Bootstrap: framework of the Info scene. helps to line up the icons and text.

+    • Markercluster Photo (for scenes StandingRock, Pipeline and Camps): use this method to show geo-tagged photos. photos are shown on the map as clusters of thumbnails, and hovering on each thumbnail would open the image in the left panel.

+    • d3 trendline (for scene Info): use it to draw the trend line of Google Trend data, csv file.

+    • Hexbin: use the hexbin to visualize Facebook posts instead of traditional scatter points, helping people understand the post count in one area better.

+    • color design:1). use palettr to search the thematic color of tribe, oil, water, etc. 2).use colorbrewer to adapt the wordcloud color.

+    • wordcloud: to show what people were talking about.
+It use JS library to analyze the post content we crawling down from Facebook.

+    • globe minimap: show in the right down corner about where the map scene located on earth.

+    • Illustrator: Adobe software helping us to design the favicon.

+    • Font Awesome icons: for the Info scene, we use font awesome icons: location, user, male, and Facebook.

+    • Google Fonts: Use Google Fonts to define the text fonts(both paragraph and map label).